jansenc/jansenc.github.io/teaching/index.md

 <h1>Teaching</h1>

 <p>
-  (For a full list of my academic teaching activities starting in 2013, please contact me.)
+  (For a full list of my academic teaching activities starting in 2013, please see the pdf version of the CV.)
 </p>

 <h2>Academic Year 2025/26</h2>